WillerSt/magnetix_toolbox/README.md

 -    field sources:
     -    prescribed current density
     -    linear permanent magnet
--    calculation magnetic forces on bodies using the virtual work method
+-    calculation of magnetic forces on bodies using the virtual work method
 -    an example calculation of the TEAM Problem 32 including the necessary parameters for the hysteron group model

 What could be improved: